-WBD, Inc. was formed to assist small businesses in gaining access to capital in order to grow their businesses, create jobs and build communities.
+WBD, Inc.’s mission is to assist small businesses in gaining access to capital in order to grow their businesses, create jobs and build communities.

-The cornerstone of WBD's success is the delivery of the SBA 504 product.
-Sold nationwide exclusively by not-for-profit Certified Development Companies (CDC), the SBA 504 loan fulfills the U.S. Small Business Administration’s (SBA) public policy objective to support small businesses and create jobs in our communities through long-term, fixed-rate financing.
+The cornerstone of WBD's success is providing access to the SBA 504 loan product.
+Available exclusively from not-for-profit Certified Development Companies (CDC), the SBA 504 loan fulfills the U.S. Small Business Administration’s (SBA) public policy objective to support small businesses and create jobs in our communities through long-term, fixed-rate financing.